An infinite class of quantum codes derived from duadic constacyclic codes: Abstract

 \section{Abstract}

-We present a family of non-CSS quantum stabilizer codes using the structure of duadic constacyclic codes over $\F_4$.
-Within this family, quantum codes can possess varying dimensions, and their minimum distances are bounded by a square root bound.
+We present a family of quantum stabilizer codes using the structure of duadic constacyclic codes over $\F_4$.
+Within this family, quantum codes can possess varying dimensions, and their minimum distances are lower bounded by a square root bound.
 For each fixed dimension, this allows us to construct an infinite sequence of binary quantum codes with a growing minimum distance.
-Additionally, we demonstrate that this quantum family includes an infinite subclass of degenerate codes with the mentioned properties.
+Additionally, we prove that this family of quantum codes includes an infinite subclass of degenerate codes.
 We also introduce a technique for extending splittings of duadic constacyclic codes, providing new insights into the minimum distance and minimum odd-like weight of specific duadic constacyclic codes.
-Finally, we establish that many best-known quantum codes belong to this family and provide numerical examples of quantum codes with short lengths within this family.
+Finally, we provide numerical examples of some quantum codes with short lengths within this family.

 {{\textit{Keywords:}} quantum code, degenerate code, duadic code, cyclic code, constacyclic code, minimum distance bound.